Lug (Beočin)

-Lug (Луг) is a village in western part of the Serbian province of Vojvodina, in the municipality of Beočin, South Bačka District.
+Lug (Луг) is a village in the municipality of Beočin, South Bačka District, Vojvodina, Serbia.
 It lies on the northwest slopes of Fruška gora mountain, in the region of Syrmia.
-The village has a population numbering 801 people (2002 census), most of them being ethnic Slovaks.
+The village has a population numbering 529 people (2022 census).

 History

 The village originates from the late 19th century, when the local land owner Odescalchi employed people from Bački Petrovac and Gložan, Slovak villages across the Danube, in order to satisfy growing timber export.
 At first, they resided seasonally and returned to their villages.
 In order to ensure more permanent work force, they offered them cleared forest land as loan, at the location of the later village.
 In 1910, the village had 371 residents, and in the mid-century around 500.